 The “Everything Under the Sun” Clause

-I once reviewed a contract for a fellow freelancer where the confidentiality clause literally read: “Any and all information, whether written, oral, or observed, shared during the course of the relationship shall be deemed strictly confidential.”
+I once reviewed a contract for a fellow freelancer where the confidentiality clause read: ‘Any and all information, whether written, oral, or observed, shared during the course of the relationship shall be deemed strictly confidential.

-It sounds absurd, but the legal consequences can be very real.
+Think about what ‘observed information’ actually means in practice.
+If the client casually mentions the weather in London during a Zoom call, is that now a corporate secret?
+It sounds absurd but in a contract worded this broadly, the legal consequences can be very real.
 When a contractor non disclosure agreement is written this broadly, you’re not just promising to protect genuine trade secrets you’re potentially agreeing to stay silent about almost anything you see, hear, or learn while working with that client.

-But here’s what should not be swept into the “confidential” bucket:
+Here’s what should never be swept into the ‘confidential’ bucket:

-- Skills and expertise you already had before you took the job
+- Skills and expertise you had before the engagement started

 No client should be able to gag you from using your own skills, sharing general best practices, or talking about things anyone could Google.

-That’s why every single contractor non disclosure agreement should explicitly exclude information that is already in the public domain (or that becomes public through no fault of yours).
-If that carve‑out is missing, you’re not just signing a contract you’re walking straight into a legal trap.
+That’s why every contractor non disclosure agreement should explicitly exclude information that’s already in the public domain or that becomes public through no fault of yours.
+If that carve-out is missing, you’re not just signing a contract; you’re walking straight into a legal trap.

 How a Broad NDA Kills Your Freelance Portfolio